Rucadi/nixsh/README.md

 NixSH tries to solve most of the common problems when using any SHELL-scripting language.

+This project introduces *TWO* shell interpreters:

+- nixsh
+- nixshl (lite version)

+While nixsh is a little bit slower, this one builds a derivation and has acces to the full nixpkgs.

+nixshl let's you use the nix language capabilities in order to write bash scripts, including the builtin library and, if you import it, nixpkgs.
+But it'll not build any derivation by itself, in case you want to build derivations or access nixpkgs, probably you want to use nixsh.

 # Requirements
 - bash
 - nix (or nixstatic) with experimental commands